-City Council - Commissions & Committees
+City Council - Commissions and Advisory Committees

 The City Council is looking for civic-minded resident volunteers who are willing to serve on the various City Commissions and Committees.
 Committee service provides an opportunity for residents to participate in City affairs, provide input on policy decisions, and work with fellow citizens and City staff in shaping the future of Santa Fe Springs.
+Advisory Committee members serve to complete two-year terms, beginning on January 1, 2021, and ending on December 31, 2022.

 All applications are maintained on file for six months.
 As vacancies occur on the various committees, the applicants are considered for appointment by the Council.
 Unless otherwise noted, committee members do not receive compensation for serving.